Genomics in Palliative Care

 If the patient/family wishes to consider arranging genomic testing of the stored sample during the patient’s lifetime, they can discuss this with the patient’s medical team.
 The patient must meet the eligibility criteria outlined in the National Genomic Test Directory, and give their consent for testing.

-If the family wish to consider testing the stored sample after their relative’s death, they can ask their GP to refer them to their local Clinical Genetics team.
+If the family wish to consider testing the stored sample after their relative’s death, they can ask their GP to refer them to their local Clinical Genetics service.